dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/project-dependencies.md

 </File>

+What's happening here?

-- The `dbt_utils` package &mdash; This is a familiar scenario, you want to use some of the macros that are already defined in `dbt_utils`.
-You pull down its full contents (100+ macros) as source code and add them to your environment.
+The `dbt_utils` package &mdash; When you run `dbt deps`, dbt will pull down this package's full contents (100+ macros) as source code and add them to your environment.
 You can then call any macro from the package, just as you can call macros defined in your own project.

--  The `jaffle_finance` projects &mdash; This is a new scenario.
-Unlike installing a package, the models in the `jaffle_finance` project will not be pulled down as source code and parsed into your project.
+The `jaffle_finance` projects &mdash; This is a new scenario.
+Unlike installing a package, the models in the `jaffle_finance` project will _not_ be pulled down as source code and parsed into your project.
 Instead, dbt Cloud provides a metadata service that resolves references to [**public models**](/docs/collaborate/govern/model-access) defined in the `jaffle_finance` project.

+### Advantages

-Resolving the references in this way has several advantages:
+When you're building on top of another team's work, resolving the references in this way has several advantages:
 - You're using an intentional interface designated by the model's maintainer with `access: public`.
 - You're keeping the scope of your project narrow, and avoiding unnecessary resources and complexity.
 This is faster for you and faster for dbt.
 - You don't need to mirror any conditional configuration of the upstream project such as `vars`, environment variables, or `target.name`.
 You can reference them directly wherever the Finance team is building their models in production.
 Even if the Finance team makes changes like renaming the model, changing the name of its schema, or [bumping its version](/docs/collaborate/govern/model-versions), your `ref` would still resolve successfully.